Md. Abu Zahir

 Md.
-Abu Zahir is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Habiganj-3 constituency.
+Abu Zahir (মোঃ আবু জ়াহির; born 3 March 1963) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Habiganj-3 constituency.

 Early life

 Abu Zahir was born on 3 March 1963.
 He went to law school and practiced law after graduation.

 Career

 Zahir was elected to Parliament on 5 January 2014 from Habiganj-3 as a Bangladesh Awami League candidate.
 He is also the President of Habiganj District Awami League, elected in 2019.